kinokomushroom/Godot-Piano-Transcription-Helper/README.md

 # Godot Piano Transcription Helper
 A tool to analyze music files by frequencies of every piano key, and display them in nice colours.

-.mp3 and .ogg files are supported.
+mp3 and ogg files are supported.

 Created on Godot 3.3.2.
+Only works on Godot 3.3 or higher.

 ### TODO: